nikramakrishnan/visitor-management/README.md

 # Contributing
 Please note that all code must be readable and comments should be used wherever required.
 Database and table names must be generic easy to understand.

+# Completion
+This branch will be merged with `master` when the basic functionality (login + visitor add) is completed and tested.